The delivery price is calculated during checkout based on your location and the goods ordered. Our basic delivery prices are:

 The digital display on the SE3-320W usually shows the current sound level, updating every second.
 However, it can be set to any of the following:

-Turning the display off or displaying the time can be useful to avoid people making noise just to see the display change.
+Turning the display off or displaying the time can be useful if you don't want to show the sound level in decibels.

 The Outdoor Noise Processor (order code SE3W-320) is for long term noise monitoring in areas where it may be exposed to the weather or high levels of dust.

 When downloaded to a computer you can easily identify the noisy times of day and the limits reached.